Spectral Signatures of Spinning Dust from Grain Ensembles in Diverse Environments: A Combined Theoretical and Observational Study: SED Variations with Environment and Grain Morphology

 \paragraph{Varying grain size and shape.} For a fixed ISM phase -- here exemplified by the idealised MC (given in Table~\ref{table: ideal envs}) -- we examine how the spinning dust SED varies with the dust grain model.
 Figure~\ref{fig: SED varies with grain params} illustrates the changes in the SED when one grain parameter, $a$ (or $\beta$), is held fixed while the other, $\beta$ (or $a$), is varied.
 Variations in $a$ lead to a significant shift in the peak frequency, whereas changes in $\beta$ have little effect on the peak location but induce modest changes in the spectral width.
 In general, smaller grain sizes correspond to higher peak frequencies.

 These trends are more clearly seen in Fig.~\ref{fig: heat map}, which depicts the SED feature heat maps ($\nu_{\rm p}$ and $W$) as functions of $a$ and $\beta$.
 The predominantly horizontal structure of the heat maps indicates that $a$ governs the variation of the peak frequency $\nu_{\rm p}$, while both $a$ and $\beta$ contribute to the variation of the spectral width $W$.
+The trend of $\nu_{\rm p}$ is also evident in Figure~1 of \cite{hensley2017modeling} and Figure~9 of \cite{AHD09}, both of which show a systematic shift of the peak frequency toward higher values for smaller grain sizes.

 \paragraph{Varying ISM Environment.} The emission of spinning dust exhibits complex, high-dimensional dependency on the ISM environment.
 In order to intuitively perceive the variance of SED features in response to a changing environment, we use a single parameter to interpolate between similar phases and model a wide range of environments.